bgozlinski/conntact_manager_restapi/README.md

 * SQLAlchemy
 * Pydantic
 * FastAPI
+* JSON Web Token

 ## Features

 * Contact Management: Create, read, update, and delete contacts with fields such as name, email, and phone number.
 * Database Integration: Uses SQLAlchemy for efficient database management and operations.
 * Data Validation: Implements schemas for request and response validation, ensuring data integrity.
+* Contacts are viewed and managed only by authorized User.

 Clone the project repository:
 ```bash